-Under these contracts, we are entitled to a payment if the total number of degree days within the hedge period is less than the "Payment Thresholds," or strikes.
-In fiscal 2021, we are obligated to make a payment capped at \$5.0 million if degree days exceed the Payment Threshold.
+Under these contracts, we are entitled to a payment if the total number of degree days within the hedge period is less than the applicable "Payment Thresholds," or strikes.
+For fiscal 2022, we entered into weather hedging contracts under which we are entitled to a payment capped at \$12.5 million if degree days are less than the Payment Threshold and we are obligated to make an annual payment capped at \$5.0 million if degree days exceed the Payment Threshold.
 The hedge period runs from November 1 through March 31, taken as a whole, for each respective fiscal year.
-In accordance with ASC 815-45, we recorded a \$4.0 million benefit to delivery and branch expenses for the first quarter of fiscal 2021 as compared to a \$3.0 million charge for the first quarter of fiscal 2020.
-The final credit (if any) for fiscal 2021 may be higher or lower than this amount depending on the actual heating degree-days recorded in the period January 1, 2021 through March 31, 2021.
-If the heating degree-days in this period approximate the expected degree days in the contracts, the benefit will be reduced to approximately \$1.7 million.
+In accordance with ASC 815-45, we recorded a \$2.2 million benefit to delivery and branch expenses for the first quarter of fiscal 2022 as compared to a \$4.0 million benefit for the first quarter of fiscal 2021.
+The final credit (if any) for fiscal 2022 may be higher or lower than this amount depending on the actual heating degree-days recorded in the period January 1, 2022 through March 31, 2022.
+If the heating degree-days in this period approximate the expected degree days in the contracts, the benefit will be reduced to approximately \$1.0 million.
 If temperatures in this period are colder than expected in the contracts, then the additional heating degree-days could reduce the benefit further, possibly even to zero and potentially the Company may owe up to \$5.0 million under the weather hedge contracts.
-Temperatures recorded for January 2021, were warmer than expected.
+Temperatures recorded for January 2022, were colder than expected.